 The Council delivers a significant proportion of its services through its strategic partnership contract with Serco.
 The direction and performance of the partnership is governed through the Strategic Partnership Board and key risks are reviewed monthly by Business Development Managers (client side) and representatives of Serco.
 Reports are also provided to meetings of the Corporate Overview and Scrutiny Committee.
-Europa are employed as a sub-contractor for Serco, therefore Europa do not have a partnership contract with the Council.
-However Europa also helps maintain in the Council delivering such services.

-The Council have a partnership with Essex Police to provide public protection.
+The Council works in partnership with Essex Police to provide public protection.
 The Council, partfunds 14 posts for the role of Police Community Support Officers within the area.